heavyblotto/memorativa/docs/memorativa-design.md

 The spherical-hyperbolic hybrid geometry achieves **metric efficiency** - hyperbolic embeddings (𝔹ⁿ) require only O(log n) dimensions to maintain concept hierarchy fidelity, while spherical projections (𝕊²) enable constant-time angular similarity computations[5].
 This dual encoding satisfies the Johnson-Lindenstrauss lemma for dimensionally reduced concept preservation.

-### Mathematical Formalization of Concept Dynamics
+### 30.5.
+Mathematical formalization of concept dynamics
 The core percept transformation can be modeled as:

 $$